 Because gauges are measurement tools, they also have ranges that correspond to their use.
-The gauge on a kitchen stove doesn't show cold temperatures.
-The air pressure gauge for tires doesn't show 0 psi (if that were the case, we wouldn't need a gauge to tell us!)
+The gauge on my kitchen stove doesn't show cold temperatures.
+The air pressure gauge for my tires doesn't show me 0 psi (if that were the case, I wouldn't need a gauge to tell me!)